Learning low-rank latent mesoscale structures in networks: Abstract

 \section{Abstract}

-It is common to use networks to encode the architecture of interactions between entities in complex systems in {applications in} the physical, biological, social, and information sciences.
-To study the large-scale behavior of complex systems, it is useful to study mesoscale structures in networks as building blocks that influence such behavior~\cite{onnela2012taxonomies, khambhati2018modeling}.
-We present a new approach for describing low-rank mesoscale structure in networks, and we illustrate our approach using several synthetic network models and empirical friendship, collaboration, and protein--protein interaction (PPI) networks.
+It is common to use networks to encode the architecture of interactions between entities in complex systems {in} the physical, biological, social, and information sciences.
+To study the large-scale behavior of complex systems, it is useful to {examine} mesoscale structures in networks as building blocks that influence such behavior~\cite{onnela2012taxonomies, khambhati2018modeling}.
+We present a new approach for describing low-rank mesoscale structures in networks, and we illustrate our approach using several synthetic network models and empirical friendship, collaboration, and protein--protein interaction (PPI) networks.
 We find that these networks possess a relatively small number of `latent motifs' that together can successfully approximate most subgraphs of a network at a fixed mesoscale.
-We use an algorithm that we call `network dictionary learning' (NDL)~\cite{lyu2020online}, which combines a network-sampling method~\cite{lyu2019sampling} and nonnegative matrix factorization~\cite{lee1999learning, lyu2020online}, to learn the latent motifs of a given network.
+We use an algorithm for `network dictionary learning' (NDL)~\cite{lyu2020online}, which combines a network-sampling method~\cite{lyu2023sampling} and nonnegative matrix factorization~\cite{lee1999learning, lyu2020online}, to learn the latent motifs of a given network.
 The ability to encode a network using a set of latent motifs has a wide variety of applications to network-analysis tasks, such as comparison, denoising, and edge inference.
-Additionally, using our new network denoising and reconstruction (NDR) algorithm, we demonstrate how to denoise a corrupted network by using only the latent motifs that one learns directly from the corrupted networks.
+Additionally, using a new network denoising and reconstruction (NDR) algorithm, we demonstrate how to denoise a corrupted network by using only the latent motifs that one learns directly from the corrupted network.